Stuffing, Dressing, po-tay-to, po-tah-to. In the end it is the dish I crave most when making a turkey.

 - salt and pepper

-- Saute the sausage over med-high heat, crumbling up, and browning nicely.
-Remove and add to bread.
+Sauté the sausage over med-high heat, crumbling up, and browning nicely.

 Reduce the heat to medium and in same pan sauté the onion and celery till softened and just turning golden.
 If the sausage did not release enough fat, supplement with a touch of olive oil as needed.
 Add dried herbs and stir.
 Add to the bread and sausage.

-- Add the chicken (or turkey) stock, quickly fold together.
+Add the chicken (or turkey) stock to the bowl, quickly fold together.

-- Spray (very well) a muffin tin (this will make 12 average sized muffins, so use pans to achieve this) Alternatively spray a 9x13 baking pan.
+Spray (very well) a muffin tin (this will make 12 average sized muffins, so use pans to achieve this) Alternatively spray a 9x13 baking pan.
 Or spray a baking sheet for optimum crust formation!

-- Bake for 35-40 minutes, or until tops are lightly browned and crunchy.
+Bake for 35-40 minutes, or until tops are lightly browned and crunchy.
 There should be a slight springyness when you press on one.
 If using a baking pan or sheet, the time may be reduced.
 Watch and check.

 Cool for a minute then remove and serve.
 You will need to use a sharp knife or small off-set spatula to release the muffins from the tin.
 Go slowly.